-APPLIED FINANCIAL ECONOMETRICS

-- (1) Analyse returns to financial assets and construct indices as measures of stock market performance; - (2) Estimate financial models including time-varying volatility models using appropriate software; - (3) Determine the adequacy of estimated econometrictime series models in the area of finance; and - (4) Construct valid conclusions from the results of estimation and hypothesis testing.

-The course introduces the methods of construction of stock market indices, computation of returns with adjustment for capital changes and estimation of betas.
+AA037012 APPLIED FINANCIAL ECONOMETRICS 3 Credits Course Learning Outcomes At the end of this course, students are able to: (1) Analyse returns to financial assets and construct indices as measures of stock market performance; (2) Estimate financial models including time-varying volatility models using appropriate software; (3) Determine the adequacy of estimated econometric-time series models in the area of finance; and (4) Construct valid conclusions from the results of estimation and hypothesis testing.
+Synopsis of Course Contents The course introduces the methods of construction of stock market indices, computation of returns with adjustment for capital changes and estimation of betas.
 Tests of market efficiency and estimation of selected financial models are discussed.
 The capital asset pricing model is applied for analyzing the ability of market timing and stock selectivity.
 Calendar anomalies and methods for modelling volatility in financial data, such as ARCH & GARCH, are discussed.
 Subsequently, the estimation of Value-at-Risk for portfolio and stock returns and Risk metrics are discussed.
 Lastly, various Multivariate GARCH models are discussed.
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English

-TIME SERIES ANALYSIS

-- (1) Examine time series patterns of data (graphically and quantitatively); - (2) Construct forecasting models that incorporate correlated error structures; - (3) Compare the forecasting performance of the different models developed for a given set of data; and - (4) Explain the results arising from the application of time series analysis in various fields.

-This course exposes students to the study of time series data.
+AA037012 TIME SERIES ANALYSIS 3 Credits Course Learning Outcomes At the end of this course, students are able to: (1) Examine time series patterns of data (graphically and quantitatively); (2) Construct forecasting models that incorporate correlated error structures; (3) Compare the forecasting performance of the different models developed for a given set of data; and (4) Explain the results arising from the application of time series analysis in various fields.
+Synopsis of Course Contents This course exposes students to the study of time series data.
 It focuses on the use of statistical models (such as classical decomposition, exponential smoothing, least squares, ARIMA) for forecasting.
 Students learn to assess and select an appropriate model from among different possible models for a given set of data.
 The use of statistical software to analyse data ensures that the students learn the nuances of modelling correlated error structures.
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English

-POVERTY AND INEQUALITY

-- (1) Identify critically concepts of poverty and inequality, - (2) Analyse problems and issues related to poverty and inequality, particularly for developing countries, and - (3) Propose policies for alleviating poverty, reducing inequality, and fostering more inclusive development.

-This course will cover the concepts, policies and socioeconomic outcomes related to poverty and inequality, particularly in developing economies.
+AA047005 3 Credits POVERTY AND INEQUALITY Course Learning Outcomes At the end of this course, students are able to: (1) Identify critically concepts of poverty and inequality, (2) Analyse problems and issues related to poverty and inequality, particularly for developing countries, and (3) Propose policies for alleviating poverty, reducing inequality, and fostering more inclusive development.
+Synopsis of Course Contents This course will cover the concepts, policies and socioeconomic outcomes related to poverty and inequality, particularly in developing economies.
 Students will critically consider established and current works studying the meanings and causes of deprivation and disparity, trends and patterns of poverty and inequality, and policy options for solving these fundamental problems.
 The approach will be inter-disciplinary and oriented to real world situations.
+Assessment Weightage Continuous Assessment: 70% Final Examination: 30% Medium of Instruction English s